renatosilveira99/renatosilveira99.github.io/README.md

 - Add your own animations and effects

 ### Content
-- Update the about section with your personal story
+- About section reflects Renato's journey from Brazil to Silicon Valley
-- Add your real projects and experience
+- Real projects from GitHub including in.orbit, Be The Hero, and Safe Economy API
-- Modify skills and technologies to match your expertise
+- Skills showcase actual technologies used at Wander, Kea, and Holonic

 ## 🔧 Browser Support